 The film became extremely famous outside its home country and drew attention to South Korean cinema.
 The reviews have generally been favorable, though some critics complained that it was too brutal and relied on shock factor a bit too much.
 Others called it a poignant drama without compromise.
 The film was heavily inspired by the myth of Oedipus and Greek tragedy in general, which was more obvious to the native viewers.
 Park Chan-wook even stated that he named the main character Oh Dae-su “to remind the viewer of Oedipus.”

 Brutal in its depictions of emotions, violence and taboos, it is memorable even to those who disliked it.
-Far from saying that only those who misunderstood it didn’t like it, but also far from saying that it was just a derivative revenge porn with no substance.
+Far from saying that only those who misunderstood it didn’t like it, but also far from saying that it was just a derivative revenge movie with no substance.
+If you like Oldboy, you’ll most likely enjoy Pulp Fiction and these other crazy movies.